ruggeri/tech-notes/randos/heating-and-cooling.md

   - If you have long periods of no-use, then tankless might make sense.
   - Tankless may make more sense if it can be closer to point of use.

+## Recirculating Water Pump

+- The idea is that the water in the hot water line is poorly insulated and gets cold.
+- That means you have a delay between when you turn the faucet and when you get hot water.
+That wastes water.
+The severity of the problem depends on the length of the line from the hot water tank.
+- The recirculating pump constantly pumps hot water out of the line and sends it back to the hot water heater.
+It might do this using the cold water line to return.
+- Hot water is drawn from the hot water tank into the line.
+It's always there.
+- There is a huge downside.
+The hot water in the line starts getting cold.
+That's always been the problem: the line is not necessarily well insulated (not as well as the tank) and it has a large surface area.
+- Thus, the recirculating pump will waste heat (and also take energy to operate).
+- T

 # Central Heating

 - You can heat air with a furnace and blow it around the home.